 The Summit process provided an opportunity for meaningful participation between activists of different generations working on a variety of issues.
 It catalysed collaboration and action, and articulated the ICPD agenda's relevance today.
 Crucially, young people and non-governmental organizations played a pivotal role in both the International Steering Committee and the International Programme Committee.

-accompanied by her mother.
+A UNFPA scholarship allowed Emy Hetari, 29, to come to the Summit from Yemen, accompanied by her mother.
 She performed a song about adolescent girls caught in a humanitarian nightmare.